Allowing customers to have access to your business year-round is important for inclusion, but also for earning a profit!

 Lay Out Ice Melt

 To help prevent hazardous falls, we suggest sprinkling a layer of Magnesium Chloride salt substitute on the access solution to melt snow or ice accumulation.
-If you have a ramp made of aluminum, like our TITAN™ Code Compliant Modular Access System, a simple cleaning of the walking surface after the snow and ice has cleared will remove any sort of Magnesium Chloride residue.
+If you have a ramp made of aluminum, like our PATHWAY® HD Code Compliant Modular Access System, a simple cleaning of the walking surface after the snow and ice have cleared will remove any sort of Magnesium Chloride residue.

-We recommend finding a daily pattern for these steps as snowfall and ice becomes regular for your area.
+We recommend finding a daily pattern for these steps as snowfall and ice become regular in your area.